ds4se/chapters/zimmermann/card-sorting.md

 Over the past years I used card sorting in dozens of projects for the analysis of survey data and software artifacts.
 Here are two examples:

-	• Andrew Begel and I used card sorting to analyze the responses to a survey question "Please list up to five questions you would like [a team of data scientists who specialize in studying how software is developed] to answer".
+* Andrew Begel and I used card sorting to analyze the responses to a survey question "Please list up to five questions you would like [a team of data scientists who specialize in studying how software is developed] to answer".
 We received 679 questions which we sorted into 12 themes such as Bug Measurements, Development Practices, and Productivity.
 We then distilled the responses (raw questions) into descriptive questions, which led to a final catalog of 145 questions.

-	• Silvia Breu, Rahul Premraj, Jonathan Sillito, and I used card sorting to identify frequently asked questions in bug reports.
+* Silvia Breu, Rahul Premraj, Jonathan Sillito, and I used card sorting to identify frequently asked questions in bug reports.
 We extracted 947 questions from a random sample of 600 bug reports which we then sorted into 8 themes such as Missing Information, Triaging, and Status Inquiry.
 For each question we had additional statistics such as when the question was asked, whether it was answered, and how long the response took.
 This allowed us to combine the card sort with a quantitative analysis.

 There are two types of card sorts. _Open_ card sorts have no predefined groups; the groups emerge and evolve during the sorting process. _Closed_ card sort have predefined groups; they are typically used when the themes are known in advance.
 In some cases, _hybrid_ card sorts can work well too, you start with a representative sample of cards to identify themes and then later sort the remaining cards into those themes.
 Most if times I've used open card sorts.

 Cart sorting has three phases: in the _preparation phase_, we create cards for each response; in the _execution phase_, cards are sorted into meaningful groups with a descriptive title; finally, in the _analysis phase_, abstract hierarchies are formed in order to deduce general categories and themes.

-=Preparation phase
+##Preparation phase

 To create the cards I use the Mail Merge feature of Microsoft Word.
 The input is simply an Excel spreadsheet with one row per card and all the relevant information separated into columns (with column headers).
 Word allows you to customize the layout of the cards by using the Mail Merge fields.